csswizardry/csswizardry.github.com/code-reviews.md

    knowledge of all things web-performance, nothing will evade me.
 From infrastructure and the network, to assets and payloads; from CSS and fonts, to runtime and rendering (and everything in between), we have a lot to pay attention to.
-I’ll spend at least five days looking though everything I can get my hands on.
+I’ll spend at least five days looking through everything I can get my hands on.
 3. **Report:** Once I’ve uncovered everything, I’ll put together a full report outlining all of the issues and problems that exist, as well as preemptive